andyalam/django_instagram/README.md

 ==========

 Photo sharing social media site built with Python/Django.
 Based on Instagram's design.
 The server also uses Django Channels to establish a websocket connection to the client for messages and soon, notifications.
+Channels requires a redis server to be running, more info can be found about Django Channels [here](https://channels.readthedocs.io/en/stable/)

 ## Installation